awsdocs/amazon-ecs-developer-guide/doc_source/docker-debug-mode.md

 **To enable Docker daemon debug mode on the Amazon ECS\-optimized Amazon Linux AMI**

 1. Connect to your container instance\.
-For more information, see [Connect to Your Container Instance](instance-connect.md)\.
+For more information, see [Connect to your container instance](instance-connect.md)\.

 1. Open the Docker options file with a text editor, such as vi\.
 For the Amazon ECS\-optimized Amazon Linux AMI, the Docker options file is at `/etc/sysconfig/docker`\.